 BRAHMAN BREEDPLAN

-Understanding the EBVs, Selection Indexes and Accuracy
+Understanding the EBVs, Selection Indices and Accuracy

 EBVs